 If you’re not building a web presence on your own domain name, then you are growing someone else’s asset!

-For this reason, if you’re building your own business online, we recommend installing your site or blog on a domain that you own or control.
+For this reason, if you’re building your own business online, we recommend installing your sites and blogs on domains that you own or control.

-So … the first step BEFORE installing WordPress is to register a domain name.
+So … the first step BEFORE you install WordPress is to register a domain name.

 Register A Domain Name

-This section of the WordPress installation tutorials covers the following areas:
+This section of the WordPress installation training module covers the following areas:

 - How To Register A Domain Name (this tutorial)

-- How To Find Available Keyword-Rich Domain Names Quickly (optional)
+- Finding Available Keyword-Rich Domain Names – Quick Method (optional)

 - Set Up Web Hosting For Your WordPress Site